 Lilac Meadows: Resources and Frequently Asked Questions

-The Joint Office of Homeless Services is working to lease and improve a motel property near SE Powell Street and 82nd Avenue for use as temporary shelter for up to 40 families with children and their pets.
+The Joint Office of Homeless Services will master-lease a motel property near SE Powell Street and 82nd Avenue for use as temporary shelter for up to 40 families with children and their pets.

 The program, named Lilac Meadows, could open as soon as June.

 Lilac Meadows will resemble transitional housing and won’t look or feel like a traditional shelter with open-floor sleeping accommodations.
 Each family will have a private room and bathroom, part of ongoing work to improve our family shelter system.